-We advise you bring a small personal dry bag (5-10 liter) for your documents, electronics, camera, etc. It is especially important that electronic equipment such as digital cameras, video cameras, etc. is fully waterproofed on the boat ride to and from the reef or whenever using on the water.
+We advise you bring a small personal dry bag (5-10 liter) for your documents, camera, etc., that you can carry in the cockpit of your kayak and have handy on motorboat trips.
+It is especially important that electronic equipment such as digital cameras, video cameras, etc. is fully waterproofed on the boat ride to and from the reef.

 PLEASE NOTE: we cannot be deemed responsible for people’s personal property while travelling.
 There are a variety of luggage and personal property insurance policies available to purchase.